luisFilipePT/code-scope/CONTRIBUTING.md

 # Contributing to Code Scope - AI-powered code analysis.
-Analyze your code and unlock its potential.
+Analyse your code and unlock its potential.

 🎉🚀🙌🏻 First off, thanks for taking the time to contribute! 🙌🏻🚀🎉